Please read the following guidelines thoroughly.

 - Make sure that you get your client’s permission to record the call.
 Begin each recorded session by verbally asking your client for permission to record the coaching session for IAC certification purposes.
 You will also be required to seek their permission to record and share the session with IAC, by having them sign the Waiver of confidentiality (Click here for Waiver of Confidentiality).
 This document must be submitted along with each recording.

-- Listen to your recordings, share them with a mentor coach or other coach trained in the use of the 9 IAC Masteries, triad team, study group or buddy coach.
+- Listen to your recordings, share them with a mentor coach or other coach trained in the use of The Coaching Masteries™, triad team, study group or buddy coach.

 - Self score using the Masteries note sheet and notes, found in your Member Dashboard.
 Check off which of the Masteries were present, whether you applied them appropriately, and whether the client made a shift or had a significant insight as a result of you using the Mastery.